Class 10 – Start Pandas

 plot x versus y.

-Use Markdown to add a figure caption.
-This one can be brief but get in the habit.
+8. Use Markdown after the graph to add a figure caption.
+It can be brief but get in the habit.

-This is my example but it is not perfect!!!!! something similar without the missing parts will get you a 50.
+This is my example but it is not perfect!!!!! something similar will get you a 50.
+You need to add the missing parts.

 hw2-picture